rymdkraftverk/level1/README.md

 ### Deleting behaviors

-`l1.remove` just marks the behavior for deletion, but it won't actually be deleted until all other behaviors have been processed in the current game update.
+`l1.remove` just marks the behavior for deletion, but it won't actually be deleted until the next update.

 Therefore, you might need to wait a game update before you continue: